Doctor of Philosophy

 PhD in Geological Engineering

-The Doctor of Philosophy (Geological Engineering) academic program requires a minimum of 72 hours of course and research credits (a maximum of 9 credits may be 400-level course work).
+The Doctor of Philosophy (Geological Engineering) academic program requires a minimum of 72 hours of course and research credits.
 At least 24 of the hours must be research credits, and at least 24 of the hours must be earned through completion of coursework.
 Students who enter the PhD program with a thesis-based Master’s degree may transfer up to 36 credits in recognition of the course work and research completed for that degree (up to 24 of these credits can come from previous graduate-level course work).
 The specific courses and total number of hours that may transfer are at the discretion of the student’s Doctoral Thesis Advisory Committee.

 All Doctor of Philosophy (Geological Engineering) students must pass a comprehensive examination by the end of the second year of their program.
 This timing may be adjusted for part-time students.
 This examination will be administered by the student’s Doctoral committee and will consist of an oral and a written examination, administered in a format to be determined by the Doctoral Committee.
 Two negative votes in the Doctoral Committee constitute failure of the examination.
 In case of failure of the qualifying examination, a re-examination may be given upon the recommendation of the Doctoral Committee and approval of the Graduate Dean.
 Only one re-examination may be given.
 Students must also complete appropriate thesis based upon original research they have conducted.
 A thesis proposal and course of study must be approved by the student’s Doctoral Thesis Advisory Committee before the student begins substantial work on the thesis research.